 The purpose of conducting background checks is to determine whether a person has any criminal history or abuse and neglect history that may pose a risk to the health and safety of children, the elderly, or people with disabilities.
-There are six types of background checks that DFPS is authorized to perform:
+There are seven types of background checks that DFPS is authorized to perform:

 - Texas Criminal History check: A name-based search of the Texas Department of Public Safety (DPS) database of crimes committed in Texas.